aschickhoff/OCproject09/readme.md

-<h1 align="center">OpenClassrooms Project 7</h1>
+<h1 align="center">OpenClassrooms Project 9</h1>
-<h3 align="center">Solve Problems Using Algorithms in Python</h3>
+<h3 align="center">Develop a Web Application Using Django</h3>

-<p align="left">This is my seventh project for OpenClassrooms where I had to optimize an investment with the help of an
+<p align="left">This is my ninth project for OpenClassrooms where I had to create a product that enables a community of users to review books and literature on demand.</p>
-algorithm.
-The application will find the best combination of shares to buy to get the best profit after 2 years.</p>

 ## Prerequisite